PaloPil/man-epita/docs/school/anglophone.md

 ### Course Delivery

 - All lectures and coursework are conducted in English.
-- Exceptions include certain modules such as Méthodologie (Methodo) in SUP and the NTS videos, that are still taught in French.
+- Exceptions include certain modules NTS ("Nouvelles Technologies et Société") videos, that are still taught in French.

 ### Assessments

 - MCQs and exams follow the same structure as the francophone section but are translated into English.

 ### Prépa Specifics

 - In the prepa years, instead of watching [**Mimos**](/docs/school/prepa/mimos.md) like students in francophone section, anglophone students follow traditional lecture-based CMs (*Cours Magistraux*).
   However, these CMs are not mandatory and students still have access to the **Mimos** if they prefer, though they are in French.